Dr. Ray Larry, President

-2019-2020 Pro-Life Youth Leadership Award: St. Tammany Right to Life awards a scholarship each year to a deserving senior who lives in St. Tammany Parish and attends a St. Tammany Parish high school or is homeschooled.
+2019-2020 Pro-Life Youth Leadership Award: Due to the COVID-19 pandemic, the deadline for applications for the Pro-Life Youth Leadership Award has been extended until June 30.
+St. Tammany Right to Life awards a scholarship each year to a deserving senior who lives in St. Tammany Parish and attends a St. Tammany Parish high school or is homeschooled.
 Students must be able to demonstrate they have been and are a pro-life advocate in St. Tammany or with Louisiana Right to Life.
 Get more information by downloading the flyer.

 2019 Scholarship Winner: St. Tammany Right to Life presented the 2019 Pro-life Youth Leadership scholarship to Claire Worchel, a graduate of Pope John Paul High School in Slidell.
 Claire received a $500 scholarship as well as a crystal flame statue award.

 This was the second year a scholarship has been presented by the organization.

 2019 Oratory Contest: St. Tammany Right to Life held its Pro-Life Oratory Contest on April 16.
 Winner Gabrielle Adams advanced to the state oratory competition, where she placed third.
 Summer Crawford finished second in the local oratory contest, and Jamie Otto was third.
 At the time of the contest the students were 11th graders at First Baptist Christian School and students in Mrs. Melissa Billeaud’s 11th-grade English class.